DaDevFox/KC_ReskinEngine/Guide.md

 ### Collection and Skins Interface

 A `Collection` is a list of skins that are grouped together.
-Personally, I like to group collections by category or theme, like 'Town Buildings' or 'Halloween-themed`.
+Personally I like to group collections by category or theme, such as 'Town-Buildings' or 'Halloween-themed`.

 A `Collection`'s interface looks like this by default: